MrJester/binary_exile_cheat_sheet/_docs/Misc/Linux.md

 Learn More | <code>man, info, whitis, apropos <topic> </code>
 Shutdown/reboot | <code>shutdown -h now, shutdown -r now, reboot </code>
 Linux Terminal from Shell | <code>python -c "import pty; pty.spawn('in/sh');" </code>

+>**Password Reset**

+1. Reboot, holding down the left Shift key as Linux boots.
+2. When you see the "GNU GRUB" prompt, press "e" on the first entry to edit it.
+3. Arrow down to the line beginning with "linux", append the word "init=/bin/bash" to the end of the line, change "ro" to "rw" in the same line, and press Ctrl-x.
+The system will a bash shell as root.
+4. Run passwd and enter your desired password twice.
+5. Run sync to make sure your changes to /etc/shadow (via passwd) are flushed to disk.
+6. Reboot the machine.
+This procedure is valid on most Linux systems.